Must-have Features of a Loyalty Management Software

 18. API-first build

 You want your customer loyalty program software to be like the popular kid on the block.
 Other software providers need to know him and get along just fine.
-The easiest way to ensure smooth communication between different data systems and services is the use of a flexible API.
+The easiest way to ensure smooth communication between different data systems and services is the use of a flexible loyalty API.
 With a robust and developer-friendly API in place, you only need to integrate your e-commerce services with new loyalty software.
 Then you can manage the program yourself.
 If integration is impossible or greatly hindered, you’d better give it a wide berth and seek loyalty solutions that will quickly adapt to services that you already use and enjoy.

 API-first loyalty program software is also indispensable if you want to stay flexible with your messaging channels.
 Separating the backend from the frontend with the use of API allows you to add new channels and remove old ones from your loyalty strategy as you go.